akkartik/mu/subx/Readme.md

    walk before I try to run, use the computer only to check my program for errors rather than to hide low-level details.
 This approach adds to the burden of the programmer, but may make the hard problems more tractable.
+   We can always add HLLs back once the foundations are redone, but it seems valuable to not require a HLL to build the foundations.

 2. The software in our computers has grown incomprehensible.
 Nobody understands it all, not even experts.
 Even simple programs written by a